Unidata/netcdf-c/CONTRIBUTING.md

 ## Regression testing with Docker

 If you are not familiar with Docker, feel free to skip this section *or* read up on Docker [at their website](http://www.docker.io).

-We provide
+If you are familiar with Docker, please read on.

+We provide several Docker images for performing regression tests against netCDF-C.  These tests build and test `libnetcdf`, and then use it as the basis for testing the following packages:

+* NetCDF-C++
+* NetCDF-Fortran
+* NetCDF-Python
+* NetCDF Operators (NCO)

+By performing these comprehensive tests, we're able to see if any change in the core library results in unexpected behavior with the common interfaces.
+For full documentation, please see [this page](https://github.com/Unidata/docker-nctests/tree/master/tests-regression).

+These tests will be run against any pull request submitted; you are encouraged to make use of them if you so like.

 # We are here to help